Alton Alexis

-Alton Alexis (born November 16, 1957) is a former professional gridiron football wide receiver who played for the Cincinnati Bengals of the National Football League (NFL) in 1980.
+Alton Alexis (born November 16, 1957) is an American former professional football player who was a wide receiver for the Cincinnati Bengals of the National Football League (NFL) in 1980.
 He also played 18 games with the Calgary Stampeders of the Canadian Football League (CFL) from 1981 to 1982.
 Alexis scored five touchdowns with the Stampeders with 30 catches for 535 yards.

 Alexis played in 1984 and 1985 with the Jacksonville Bulls of the USFL.

-In 2016 Alexis was convicted of bankruptcy fraud and sentenced to 16 months in federal prison.